 With daily government guidelines and updates affecting everyone’s lives, continuing our ESOL provision has also been a priority.
 Since lockdown 103 women have accessed our daily ESOL programme.
 Taking into account many of the women’s connectivity issues, including lack of devices such as laptops, the team has been offering sessions and support via a variety of channels including WhatsApp chats, voice messages and video with small groups as well as email and Zoom.
 In keeping the topics relevant, our tutors have led discussions with the women on what it means to be in lockdown and make sense of government guidelines, advice and the news – vital support for those with low level English.

-With a focus on wellbeing and staying socially connected, the Youth Service team have been providing a programme of virtual sessions and activities via zoom for our girls so they can continue to connect with friends and take part in positive activities.
+With a focus on wellbeing and staying socially connected, the Youth Service team have been providing a programme of virtual sessions and activities via zoom so our girls can continue to connect with friends and take part in positive activities.
 Sessions include games, quizzes, yoga, dance and qigong many of which have been led by volunteers.

-Weekly Baytree Challenges, ranging from art and baking, to nature scavenger hunts and breathing exercises, have been created allowing the girls to take part in fun activities when it suits them best.
+Weekly Baytree Challenges, ranging from art and baking, to nature scavenger hunts and breathing exercises, allow the girls to take part in fun activities when it suits them best.

 Spark and Junior Spark have continued to take part every week on zoom.
 The sessions are an opportunity for the girls to have a laugh and see their friends but also provide a safe space for them to talk about the issues that are affecting them now.
 Issues such as not being able to see friends, relationships with their family, worries about schoolwork and exams, maintaining a healthy routine and the black lives matter protest.